bungle/lua-resty-validation/README.md

   print(fields.number.name,  fields.number.valid, fields.number.input,
         fields.number.value, fields.number.error, fields.number.invalid)
 end

--- If you want all the fields (valid, invalid, and unvalidated) call local valid, fields, errors = group{ artist = "Eddie Vedder", number = 10 }
--- or
-local valid, fields, errors = group({ artist = "Eddie Vedder", number = 10 }, "all")

--- If you only want valid fields, you can call local valid, fields, errors = group({ artist = "Eddie Vedder", number = 10 }, "valid")

--- If you only want invalid fields, you can call local valid, fields, errors = group({ artist = "Eddie Vedder", number = 10 }, "invalid")

--- If you only want unvalidated fields, you can call local valid, fields, errors = group({ artist = "Eddie Vedder", number = 10 }, "unvalidated")

--- You may also use any of the combinations local valid, fields, errors = group({
-    artist = "Eddie Vedder",
-    number = 10
-}, "valid", "unvalidated")

 -- You can even call fields to get simple name, value table -- (in that case all the `nil`s are removed as well)